textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 The check boxes are accompanied by three select menus for Theme, Page, and Style.
 The current theme assignment will show by default.
 When you change that menu first, the Page and Style menu options adjust in relation.
 This ensures you only choose from page and style assets in the theme package; no mistaking it.

 Repeat the above process for each theme-to-section assignment.
-When done with all sections, return to the Themes panel to find that the blue ‘Activate’ links on the assigned themes have magically turned to shamrock green and beam ’**Active**{:.success}’.
-Luck of the Irish!
+When done with all sections, return to the Themes panel to find that the blue ‘Activate’ links on the assigned themes have turned green and beam ’**Active**{:.success}’.

 [^sect]: A column now exists in the `txp_section` table for the development theme assets.